Skip to Content

 You need to get out of the river and start the portage here.
 Follow the path up the bank to the right.
 If you are renting a boat or are on a tour, there will be carts here you can use to wheel your canoe.
 Turn left and follow the paved valley trail for a few minutes (about 350m) to a bridge over the River of Golden Dreams.

-This section can be dangerous at high water since the train bridge at the end is very low and you can get stuck underneath.
-And if the water is too low, you won’t be able to paddle this section and instead will have to drag your boat through the gravel, which disturbs fish habitat.
+But this section can be dangerous at high water since the train bridge at the end is very low and you can get stuck underneath.
+As well, some of the fastest moving water is in this section, so this is where most paddlers capsize.
+And finally, if the water is too low, you won’t be able to paddle this section and instead will have to drag your boat through the gravel, which disturbs fish habitat.

 To continue the portage, cross the bridge and then go through the yellow gates to follow the paved path across the train tracks.
 Go through the second set of yellow gates and look for the gravel path branching right.
 It is marked with a small portage sign.
 Turn right onto the gravel path and stay on it until it reaches the river again next to a train bridge.